List of New Hampshire historical markers (1–25): . Major John Simpson

 "Born in Deerfield and buried in Old Center Cemetery on road west, he gained fame by the unauthorized firing of the first shot at Bunker Hill while serving as a private in Captain Dearborn's Company of Colonel Stark's Regiment.
 Although reprimanded for this disobedience, he afterward served his country with honor."

+Note: between the title and main text is a directional arrow, rarely seen on the state's markers.